playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linting-formatting/index.md

 Here, we're telling ESLint that it should:

 - Correctly detect any Browser code we'll use in our projects
-- Apply the default linting rules to catch errors
+- Apply the recommended linting rules to catch errors

 Now when we reproduce our buggy code from before: